 candi solar AG 3

-With a loan of EUR 125,000 candi Solar will be able to install solar panels on a rooftop of an SME in India, with a capacity of around 0,25MWp.
+With a loan of EUR 125,000 candi solar AG will be able to install solar panels on the roof of an SME in India, with a capacity of 0,25MWp.

 - Direct investment

 - 200 KwH generated

 - 250 tons of CO2 reduced